mathiasose/slacker_log_handler/README.md

 slack_log_handler
 ===================

-Python logg handler that posts to a Slack channel, using https://github.com/os/slacker.
+Python log handler that posts to a Slack channel.
+Posts to the Slack API using https://github.com/os/slacker.

 Created with the intention of using for a Django project, but some effort has been made to make it generic enough that any Python project could use it.